sixpac009/packer_templates/README.md

 # packer_templates

-Packer templates for building vagrant box (parallel, virtualbox, vmware)
+Packer templates for building vagrant box localy for parallels and with Hashicorp Atlas for virtualbox, and vmware.

 NOTE: Maybe you prefer official Ubuntu and CentOS vagrant boxes
 ===============================================================